catseye/yoob.js/README.markdown

 *   `yoob.Tape`, in `yoob/tape.js`

-    A (theoretically) unbounded tape, like you'd find on a Turing machine, optionally associated with a `<canvas>` on which it is depicted.
+    A (theoretically) unbounded tape, like you'd find on a Turing machine.

-*   `yoob.Stack`, in `yoob/stack.js`

-    An object implementing a push-down, first-in-first-out stack of values, optionally associated with a `<canvas>` on which it is depicted.
+    It can also be used as a push-down, first-in-first-out stack of values, like you'd find on a push-down automaton.

 *   `yoob.Tree`, in `yoob/tree.js`